Latest cryptocurrency news and prices as concerns remain over possible US crypto clampdown

 As of 9.59am, Bitcoin’s price today (August 10) had peaked at $46,028.06 or £33,129.98 according to CoinDesk.

-This comes after the coin increased by over 5% in value to a price of more than $46,500 on Monday as hopes for a compromise in the Senate buoyed the coin to a new recent high.
+This comes after the coin increased by over 5% in value to a price of more than $46,500 on Monday as hopes for a compromise in the Senate over the Infrastructure Bill buoyed the coin to a new recent high.

-Bitcoin remains at its highest value in almost three months, with the coin recording its highest ever peak of $64,829.14 in mid April.
+Even as the coin begins to shed value at prices between $44-45K, Bitcoin remains at its highest value in almost three months after the coin recorded its peak price of $64,829.14 in April.

-Since then, the currency has been plagued with higher levels of volatility as governments and regulators announced a clampdown on the industry worldwide, which saw Bitcoin’s highest prices sliced in half in June until it received a welcome boost from Tesla founder Elon Musk in his appearance at Bitcoin conference, The B Word.
+Since then, the currency has been plagued with higher levels of volatility as governments and regulators worldwide clamped down on the industry.

-The bullish rise and increased confidence in Bitcoin will likely lead it up to the $50k threshold, but market insiders believe there could be some resistance at this level.

 The cryptocurrency crash in late June also led to a similar fluctuation in the price and availability of Graphic Processing Units (GPUs) as reports of the dumping of these much-needed components for mining rigs in China amid the crackdown sent prices skyrocketing worldwide.